ChristianLempa/cheat-sheets/text/nb.md

-  undo         Mark a todo or task as not done. unpin        Unpin a pinned item. unset        Return a setting to its default value. update       Update `nb` to the latest version. use          Switch to a notebook. version      Display version information.
+  undo         Mark a todo or task as not done. unpin        Unpin a pinned item. unset        Return a setting to its default value. update       Update 'nb' to the latest version. use          Switch to a notebook. version      Display version information.